BCIT-SSD-2020-21/passion-project-gokay-abay/README.md

 A simple full stack web app that helps users to save and keep track of the job applications they made.

+## Installation Instructions

+-

 ## Requirements

 ### Functional Requirements

 - Authentication
 - Database to allow users to create, read, update, and delete job postings
-- REST api to interact with database
+- REST api to allow interaction between frontend and database
 - UI that allows users to interact with their job postings.

 ### Features